Last updated on March 13th, 2026 at 01:02 pm

 But the caladiums are the star of the festival.
 You can buy them and the town will be full of them — a local grower donates thousands of caladium bulbs to decorate the city.

 Attendees can enjoy caladium bus tours with knowledgeable growers on board, providing insights into the cultivation and care of caladiums.
-In addition to the tours, caladium bulbs will be available for purchase.

 Here’s more information about the Lake Placid Caladium Festival.

-If you’re a gardener in South Florida, you know caladiums as those summer plants with vividly colored leaves in shades of red, white and pink.
+If you’re a gardener in South Florida, you know caladiums as those summer plants with vividly colored heart-shaped leaves in shades of red, white and pink.
 The big leaves come in various shapes and add color to gardens when it’s too hot to grow much much else.
 There are more than 40 varieties of caladiums, which are in the jack-in-the-pulpit family.

 Going to Lake Placid?
 Read: Lake Placid charms with clowns & caladiums, good eatin’ & great yarns from Florida Rambler to learn more.

 Lake Placid calls itself the Caladium Capital of the World because it grows 90 percent of the world’s supply of caladiums.
-There are 14 farming families with 1,200 acres of the plants and they’ve been growing caladiums in Lake Placid since the 1940s.

 Lake Placid has fewer than 2,000 residents.
 It’s located on US 27 an hour east of Sarasota and two hours south of Orlando in a scenic region with hills, lakes and rural vistas.